Jessica Sibley: CEO of TIME

 On November 21, 2022, she was appointed the CEO of TIME by TIME owners Marc and Lynne Benioff, succeeding Edward Felsenthal.
 Stating that she intended for the company to be "cash flow positive" by 2025, she oversaw a number of immediate changes.
 According to Sibley, her first focus was pivoting the company away from business-to-consumer revenues to business-to-business revenues, resulting in TIME dropping its online paywall in June 2023.
 She also hired new executives, including new chief revenue officers in 2022, a new editor-in-chief in 2023, and a new chief strategy officer in 2024.
 She oversaw layoffs at TIME in 2024, calling them necessary to improve the company's financial position.
 The layoffs were criticized by The NewsGuild of New York and the Time Union.
+The layoffs were part of a broader strategy to focus on covering leadership (TIME's most commercially successful area) and to "provide journalism that serves these present and future leaders", including leaders in climate, AI, and health coverage.

 In late 2024, she stated that the B2B revenue pivot was proving successful, with B2B advertising revenue up 18% from the year prior.
 TIME also partnered with ChatGPT that year, when she oversaw TIME signing a deal with OpenAI to give it access to the magazine's content archive.
 Espousing AI, she also oversaw a TIME AI podcast and various AI features on the TIME website.
 Sibley had overseen a significant increase in the number of TIME100 lists by 2025, also increasing the number of TIME-hosted gala events with corporate sponsorships, from seven events in 2023 to thirty events by late 2024.

 On October 15, 2025, Sibley interviewed Japanese rock star Yoshiki in a special presentation at Dreamforce 2025, discussing his self-created conversational AI avatar and the need for integrity and co-existence between artists and AI.